marctrem/usbarmory-wiki-fork/Benchmarks-(Mk-II).md

 ## USB armory Mk II variants

+The USB armory Mk II CPU is an ARM Cortex-A7, with an approximate efficiency rating of 1.9 DMIPS/MHz.

-The USB armory Mk II i.MX6ULZ (P/N MCIMX6Z0DVM09AB) clocks at 900 MHz.
+The i.MX6ULZ CPU (P/N MCIMX6Z0DVM09AB) clocks at 900 MHz.

 The variant (available for custom orders, see [features comparison](https://github.com/inversepath/usbarmory/wiki/Hardware-security-features-(Mk-II))),